Hall Center History

 The Center for Humanistic Studies at the University of Kansas was founded in 1976, with the agreement of the Kansas Board of Regents.
 It became the Hall Center for the Humanities in 1983 after receiving a major endowment gift from the Hall Family Foundation of Kansas City, which matched a Challenge Grant from the National Endowment for the Humanities.
 Faculty enhancement was the focus of the 1983 Challenge Grant.

 The 1983 endowment created four Hall Distinguished Professorships in American History, American Art, American Literature, and French Literature.
-It also provides support for faculty research at all stages, from initial research to writing to publication.
+The endowment also provides support for faculty research at all stages, from initial research to writing to publication.

 From the beginning, an executive committee of faculty was formed to advise the Director on policy issues, and from 1983 an advisory board of prominent citizens from the region was added to give further guidance.